ckruger0/IDD-Fa18-Final-Project/README.md

 ### Project Idea

+- A device that takes a picture of a plant and classifies the plant species on board, displaying it on an LCD screen.

 - The goal of this project is to build a camera device that uses CNNs to identify what type of plant species is within a frame.
 (This project was originally intended to identify bird species, which is why it says that on the LCD of the paper prototype.
 After further consideration I opted for subjects that lack wings.)

 ### Team